scorpiodiagrams/Scorpio/README.md

 There is no build step.

-The text and diagrams are all renedered client side using JavaScript.
+The text and diagrams are all rendered client side using JavaScript.

 ## License